RPiOVN/rpibroker/README.md

+# This repository is obsolete:
+This is an old repository.
+The code in the `server` directory was a ConnextCMS site template prototype for the [p2pvps-server repository](https://github.com/RPiOVN/p2pvps-server).
+The prototype code used Backbone.js, but the new site repository uses Vue.js.
+The code in the `client` directory was similarly a prototype.
+This code is being forked to the **p2pvsp-client repository** (link coming soon).

+---

 # RPi Broker
 ## What is RPi Broker?
 RPi Broker aspires to create a marketplace offering Virtal Private Servers (VPS), similar to